 These technologies are on the verge of transforming our everyday lives with applications across various industries.
-A panel at last month’s Narrative Summit explored the depths of this technological disruption.
+A panel at a recent Narrative Summit on the Cogswell campus explored the depths of this technological disruption.
 We will soon be able to improve how we do our jobs, have personalized, immediate help and even save lives with virtual reality, chatbots and machine learning.

 The Tool Talk panelists — Dan Miller (managing director, Opus Research), Mary Jesse (chief strategy officer, VRStudios/VRcade) and Josh Rosen (chief technology officer, Render/ai) — revealed what they’re working on, and how these new technologies will monumentally benefit us, both professionally and personally.

 As Mary put it, it was the panel on the “hemorrhaging edge of technology.”
-Here’s some of the big takeaways for anyone aspiring to get into the emerging markets of chatbots, virtual reality and machine learning.
+Here are some of the big takeaways for anyone aspiring to get into the emerging markets of chatbots, virtual reality, and machine learning.

 Chatbots to Become Life Coaches